Urban Loneliness & Isolation: The Dark Side Of Living In A Big City

 (Editor’s Note: For a more detailed look at how to deal with being alone in a new city, click here.)

-- A Transient Population: A large population of non-natives can make people feel ungrounded, while young people often leave after a few years to settle down in the suburbs.
+- A Transient Population: A large population of non-natives (or even expatriates) can make people feel ungrounded, while young people often leave after a few years to settle down in the suburbs.
 It can be hard to form a solid group of friends when people are always coming and going.

 - Technology: Our computers and phones allow us to stay connected to long-distance family and friends, but this can also prevent us from connecting within our own neighborhoods.
 On top of this, many city dwellers are single and live alone.
 This causes us to rely even more on technology to quell the loneliness, particularly in instances like the COVID-19 pandemic where social distancing and shelter-in-place orders were commonplace.